kowainik/summoner/README.md

 Summoner is a tool for scaffolding fully configured batteries-included production-level Haskell projects.

 Do you want to create a library that is to be uploaded to Hackage/Stackage, that builds with both Cabal and Stack and supports the latest three major GHC versions?
-Or are you building a production application which uses a custom prelude and has CI with Travis Linux and AppVeyors Windows checks?
+Or are you building a production application which uses a custom prelude and has CI with  GitHub Actions or Travis Linux and AppVeyors Windows checks?
 Maybe do you want to play with your idea in a single module without introducing the whole complexity of the Haskell projects?
 Summoner can help you do all that with minimal effort from you - it can even upload the project to GitHub if you wish!